-I started my road bike “career” on a 2 stroke Suzuki GT185, moved up to a brand new Yamaha RD400 (I travelled down to London to buy from Cosmopolitan Motors, 689 Pounds on the road!) and then onto an almost new Honda CB750 Four (a grand).
-I then bought a lovely almost new Honda CBR1000 and kept her for 10 years cos I loved her so much and I rode her down to Roma from the Midlands when I moved south in 1990.
+I started my road bike “career” on a sad 2 stroke Suzuki GT185, moved up to a brand new Yamaha RD400 (I travelled by train to London to buy from Cosmopolitan Motors, 689 Pounds on the road!) and then onto an almost new Honda CB750 Four (a grand).
+I then bought a lovely almost new Honda CBR1000 and kept her for 10 years cos I loved her so much and I rode down to Roma from the Midlands when I moved south in 1990.

 Well let’s come up to date.
 I am now lucky enough to own several bikes and not just one like in the old days.
-My current bikes include two naked 1000s, one a Yamaha (MT10SP) and one a Honda, the CB1000R.
-Both are very recent bikes with low miles and full service history so I decided that a quick comparison would be interesting.
+My current bikes include two naked 1000s, one a 2019 Yamaha (MT10SP) and one a 2018 Honda, the CB1000R.
+Both are recent bikes with low miles and full service history so I decided that a quick comparison would be interesting.
 They both live in my lovely garage in Tramonti (near Ravello) but one was here in Amalfi so I decided to ride one up to my garage and then return with the other one so I get the feeling of riding them back to back.

 Here are the 2 contenders: Honda in red and Yamaha in blue and black.

 On paper they are similar beasts.
-Four cylinder in line 1000s both making plenty of power, both quite small and light (the Honda is 212kg dry and the Yamaha 210kg).
+Four cylinder in line 1000s both making plenty of power, both quite small and light (the Honda 212kg dry and the Yamaha 210kg).
 It is true that the Yamaha has more power (160 v 143) but in my opinion and experience anything up to 100 horses is fine and I can handle, any more is just for pub talk!!

 UPDATE.
-Last weekend I convinced my mate Beppe (he has a lovely FZ1 Yamaha) to take firstly the Honda and then the MT10 for a ride.
+Last weekend I convinced my mate Beppe (he has a lovely old FZ1 Yamaha) to take firstly the Honda and then the MT10 for a ride.
 He previously owned a Honda Transalp 700 and then he bought his dream bike the FZ1.
 He needs more riding to really get used to the 1000s cos they are in a different league to the Transalp and he is loving the power of the FZ1, but his bike is from 3 generations ago so has no electronics at all, not even ABS, whereas of course the 2 new bikes have loads of rider assistance from ABS to traction control etc etc.